catalinred/catalinred.github.com/_posts/2020-01-20-copy-clipboard-js.markdown

 ## How to copy an API token

 A classic scenario we all met in the wild is to copy an API token from an account settings form.
-I had to implement a similar example in the past weeks and decided to write this article down to show you an example on how to do to that effectively.
+I had to implement a similar example in the past weeks and decided to write this article down to show you an example of how to effectively do that.

 There are two popular ways to copy to the clipboard: